 User Story-Matthew Peak likes a game that ends.
 Simply put, he hates games that continue indefinitely.
 He likes games that either end when certain goals are met, or if the game becomes to hard to continue.
 When the game ends, he likes to see relevant stats for his game session, such as how well he did.

-Recording

-3.3.1 Description and Priority

-Low Priority- On a particularly good game session, the user will be able to, at the game over screen, record their session

-3.3.2 Stimulus/Response Sequences

-The user will simply click the record button to save as video file

-3.3.3 Functional Requirements

-Videos will be saved as .avi files to the downloads directory of device and will show entirety of one game session

-REQ-1: RECORD/RCRD

-User Story-Lindsey Jones likes a game that allows her to show others cool things that happen or just to show others her game sessions.
-She likes to be able to save video of her game sessions and play it back again later to enjoy the memories of her triumphs.

-Advertisements
+Advertisements—NOT FULLY FUNCTIONAL

 3.3.1 Description and Priority